 by camera bodies (it would correspond to the aperture at the telephoto

 end if this lens was a zoom).

 Instead, the D5500 (and others?) mindlessly report this lens as "8mm f/3.5-1.4" [sic].

-The primary function of a lens hood is to shade the front of the lens from
+The primary function of a hood is to prevent undesirable light rays from entering the lens.

 The inside of the hood should have some good black treatment

 (genuine Nikon hoods are outstanding in that respect).